microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationexternalresource.md

 Namespace: microsoft.graph

 A subclass of [educationResource](educationresource.md).
-This is a resource which is not exposed to Graph callers yet.
+This is the default Resource type assignments service use to map all those resources we don't expose to graph.
+This allows all SDK callers to work seamlessly.

-An educationResource cannot be added, updated or deleted with this resource type.
+An educationResource can't be added, updated or deleted with this resource type.

 ## Properties
 | Property	   | Type	|Description|